Emory-HITI/datathon/README.md

 Welcome to the Emory Health AI Bias Datathon!

+**Please have one member of each of your teams open the [team evaluation form here.](https://forms.office.com/Pages/ResponsePage.aspx?id=nPsE4KSwT0K80DImBtXfOCuduPPkuDJFhKO839_BDgpUQzZWRVNFMFVYT1NTVUVYUVJUWjQ0SEg5Ny4u)**

 **Overview:**<br/>
 Please find your server assignments by team below.
 The schedule for the weekend is available [on our website](https://emory.healthdatathon.com).